manas96/manas96.github.io/photography.md

 ---
 layout: default
 ---
-# I'm trying to learn manual mode on the camera
-### Click any photo for more for details
+## Click any photo for more for details

 <html>
   <head>